matitalatina/mn-blog-en/src/content/store-secrets-in-public-repositories.md

 `git-crypt` will find your GPG key in your Mac, it will decrypt the symmetric key that it saved in `.git-crypt/keys/default/0` using your private GPG key.
 Finally, it will decrypt the secrets using the symmetric key just decrypted.

+I hope I helped you to find a good way to manage the secrets in your repositories.
+I'm extensively using it both in my hobby projects and at work.
+I'm so happy with it that I wanted to share it with you.

+See you!